SUSocean/shopping_list_local/README.md

-To run this app make sure you have the folowing: Docker, Java 17+
+To run this app make sure you have the folowing: Docker, Java 17+ (JDK)

 1. Run Docker
 2. In console navigate to project folder